Native American Promise Tuition Program

 What are the eligibility requirements for the Native American Promise Tuition Program?

-As of Fall 2022, to be considered, students must be admitted to one of four* University of Minnesota campuses (Crookston, Duluth, Rochester or Twin Cities), complete a Free Application for Federal Student Aid (FAFSA), meet family household income requirements, and be an enrolled citizen of one of the 11 federally recognized Tribal Nations in Minnesota (students must complete the Native American Promise Tribal Enrollment Affiliation Form to be considered).
-Students enrolled at the University of Minnesota Morris are considered for the American Indian Tuition Waiver
+As of Fall 2022, to be considered, students must be admitted to one of four* University of Minnesota campuses (Crookston, Duluth, Rochester or Twin Cities), complete a Free Application for Federal Student Aid (FAFSA), meet family household income requirements, be an enrolled citizen of one of the 11 federally recognized Tribal Nations in Minnesota, and submit the American Indian Scholars Program Application. (students will first be considered for the American Indian Scholars Program, then the Native American Promise Tuition Program).
+Students enrolled at the University of Minnesota Morris are considered for the American Indian Tuition Waiver.

 Prospective students for Fall 2022 and beyond, at any of the five U of M campuses must establish eligibility within their first enrollment year (either as a new freshman or transfer student from one of the 4 Tribal Colleges).
 Students enrolled prior to Fall 2022 are not eligible for this program.